MDrapchaty/Utility-Tool/README.md

 ## Use
 ### Requiring the debug tool on your project
-In each file your planning to debug make sure to always require it at the top
+In each file your planning to debug make sure to always require it at the top you will also will need to create a logs folder in the main directory
 ```
 const debug = require('nx-debugtool');
 ```